No amount of alcohol at any stage of pregnancy is safe for your baby.

 Tips for an alcohol-free pregnancy

-- Explain your reasons for not drinking to those close to you and ask them to support your decision.
+- If it feels right for you, share your reasons for not drinking with those close to you and ask them to support your decision.

 How partners, friends, and family can help